 Are Kris Jenner And Corey Gamble Back Together?
-‘KUWTK’ Momager And Her Boytoy Pack On PDA At Charity Event
+‘KUWTK’ Momager And Her ‘Boytoy’ Pack On PDA At Charity Event

 Kris Jenner and Corey Gamble have reunited and are flaunting that they are back together through obvious PDA during the 24th Annual Race To Erase MS Gala held at The Beverly Hilton Hotel in Los Angeles.

-On May 5, the 61-year-old Keeping Up with the Kardashians matriarch was spotted with her lover, Corey Gamble during a charity event in L.A months after the two called it quits.
+On May 5, the 61-year-old Keeping Up With the Kardashians matriarch was spotted with her lover, Corey Gamble, during a charity event in L.A months after the two called it quits.

 Sharing photos of the couple’s public display of affection, Radar Online noted how 33-year-old Corey can’t seem to get his hands off of the momager as he leads her along the red carpet.